macmillanpublishers/Word-template/docs/dev/002-template-installation.md

 ## Log files
 A subdirectory named `log` is created by the installer macro in the `MacmillanStyleTemplate` directory.
 It contains logs of downloads for each template file.

- The Castoff macro also saves CSV files of design info here, and the Bookmaker check macro saves a CSV of current
+ The Castoff macro also saves CSV files of design info here, and the Bookmaker check macro saves a CSV of current Bookmaker styles.

-# Installer file
-The download for users is linked directly to the installer file hosted on the Macmillan Publishers GitHub account in the master branch of the word-template repo.
-Any changes pushed to master are therefore immediately available to users for the installer file, but not for the template files.
-The template files by contrast are hosted as attachments on this page.
-There is also a staging page to use for testing.

-The installer file launches the installation macro immediately at file open, though with default security settings most users will be prompted with a warning and need to click a button to enable macros before it will run.

-If you need to open the file without running the macro (to edit code, for example), hold down Shift while you open it.

-# Update checker

-# Git Confluence connector
-What it is and how it works.
-Something about branches.

-## Scheduled jobs